-The goal of the UCLA Athena project is to follow patients from screening, to diagnosis, to treatment and ultimately survivorship, and to provide innovative and individualized treatment across the board.
-Our goal is to deliver personalized care to all patients presenting for their mammogram and by feeding back information on their risk, initiate faster preventative care and provide direct resources for cancer intervention to each woman.
+The goal of the UCLA Athena project is to follow patients from screening, to diagnosis, treatment, and ultimately survivorship, and to provide innovative and individualized treatment across the board.
+Our goal is to deliver personalized care to all patients presenting for their mammogram by feeding back information on their risk, initiating faster preventative care, and providing direct resources for cancer interventions to each woman.

 What does a Breast Health Specialist Do?

-The UCLA Athena Breast Health Specialist for UCLA Jonsson Comprehensive Cancer Center strives to help women identify if they are at high risk of developing breast cancer and ensure that they are provided the most comprehensive resources and risk reduction methods possible.
-As a member of the Athena team, the Breast Health Specialist works in collaboration with other Breast Health Specialists, Genetic Counselors, Physicians and Healthcare Professionals at all of the University of California Medical Centers.
-The Breast Health Specialist will consult with women who are identified as being at a high risk, evaluate their risk factors with them, listen to their concerns and make sure they have the best referrals and follow up.
+The UCLA Athena Breast Health Specialist, for the UCLA Jonsson Comprehensive Cancer Center, works to help women identify if they are at an increased risk of developing breast cancer, and ensures that they are provided the most comprehensive resources and risk reduction methods possible.
+As a member of the Athena team, the Breast Health Specialist works in collaboration with other breast health specialists, genetic counselors, physicians, and healthcare professionals at all of the University of California Medical Centers.
+The Breast Health Specialist consults with women who are identified as being at an increased risk for developing breast cancer and evaluates their risk factors with them.
+She listens to their concerns and makes sure that they have the best referrals and follow up.

 Why Should a Patient See a Breast Health Specialist?

-Patients who have been designated as being at a higher risk for developing breast cancer based on the answers provided on the mammography questionnaire should contact their Breast Health Specialist.
-The Breast Health Specialist will review the patient’s risk assessment and confirm or revise risk factors from the questionnaire to evaluate if a patient is indeed at a higher risk.
-If after reevaluating the risk factors, a patient is still considered to be at an increased risk for breast cancer, appropriate medical, psychological, and related health enhancing programs will be recommended with the goal of reducing risk of developing breast cancer as much as possible.
+Patients who have been identified as being at an increased risk for developing breast cancer, based on the answers provided on the mammography questionnaire, should contact their Breast Health Specialist.
+The Breast Health Specialist will review the patient’s risk assessment and confirm or revise risk factors from the questionnaire to evaluate if a patient is at an increased risk.
+After reevaluating the information, patients still considered to be at an increased risk for breast cancer will be recommended the appropriate medical, psychological, and related health-enhancing programs.
+The goal is to reduce the risk of developing breast cancer as much as possible.